-I had a marvellous time at KBB16 Birmingham yesterday, scuttling from stand to stand with camera at the ready and notepad poised, taking details for both client projects and the redesign at Moregeous Mansions.
-For those in the know, the acronym KBB stand for Kitchens-Bedrooms-Bathrooms and means stalls, no, halls of inspiration, where the design savvy can check out tonnes of newly launched designs and products, and the keen trend lover can easily spot what’s newly hot.
+I had a marvellous time at KBB16 Birmingham yesterday, scurrying from stand to stand with camera at the ready and notepad poised, taking details for both client projects and design articles.
+For those in the know, the acronym KBB stand for Kitchens-Bedrooms-Bathrooms and means stalls, nay, halls of inspiration, where the design savvy can check out newly launched designs & products and the keen trend lover can easily spot what’s newly hot.

-And let me tell you, there’s a whole lot hot for 2016.
+Let me tell you, there’s a whole lot of hot for 2016.
 Some years are a bit meh but not this one.
-I adored the tactile, warm and very versatile styles on show and the clear movement towards individuality generally.
-I’m going to write up a full low down tonight (whittling down from 335 gorgeous images!) but for now, want to show you one of my favourite collaborations from KBB16, that of Italian design company Scavolini and fashion retailer Diesel.
+I adored the tactile, warm and very versatile styles on show, plus the clear movement towards individuality generally.
+I’m going to write up a full low down tonight (whittling down from 335 gorgeous images!) but just want to show you one of my favourite collaborations from KBB16, that of Italian design company Scavolini and fashion retailer Diesel.
 Seriously how cool is this space?

 Nailing the industrial trend, it fabulously combines a deep – both in colour and depth – worktop, vintage metal framing and tactile wood effect cabinetry.
 Timber is back in a huge way trend wise according to this show.
 Much more on that later this week.

 Leather in kitchens?
 Oh yes indeed.
 In the Diesel space it was used sparingly and with texture on the stools, but I’ve got some more surprises later this week.